Kanogame/gurafu/readme.md

 1. Failed algo paint red
 2. restart algo after modal
 3. Add current node highlighting
-4. Add auto-exit check (if in-out is not same)

 It can:
 1. Load graphs